influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

     /**
     * Create a write client from the getWriteApi method.
-    * Provide your org and Database.
+    * Provide your org and database.
     **/
     const writeApi = influxDB.getWriteApi(org, 'get-started', 's');